 On This Day December 7

-1974 – Carl Douglas chops his way to the top of the singles chart with “Kung Fu Fighting.”
+1974 – One-hit wonder Carl Douglas chops his way to the top of the singles chart with “Kung Fu Fighting.”
 The song, which holds at No. 1 for two weeks, sells 11 million copies worldwide, making it one of the best-selling singles of all time.

 2002 – Eminem is in the midst of a 12-week reign over the Billboard Hot 100 with “Lose Yourself.”
 The track, from his “8 Mile” movie soundtrack, becomes the first rap song to win an Academy Award for Best Original Song.
 It also garners Eminem two Grammys.

 1963 – Decades before the DVR and years before the first Super Bowl, instant replay is used for the first time during an Army-Navy college football game.
 As the CBS broadcast replays Rollie Stichweh’s winning touchdown, commentator Lindsey Nelson tells viewers, “Ladies and gentlemen, Army did not score again!”